ESCOMP/CDEPS/doc/source/dice.rst

 Supported Data Modes
 --------------------

-DICE its own set of supported ``datamode`` values that appears in the ``dice_in`` namelist input.
+DICE has its own set of supported ``datamode`` values that appears in the ``dice_in`` namelist input.
 The datamode specifies what additional operations need to be done by DICE on *ALL* of the streams in the ``dice.streams.xml`` file.
 Each datamode value is also associated